gabu-quest/sshler/README.md

 ### Security note

 By default we use your system `known_hosts`.
 If you **really** want to disable host key checking, set `known_hosts: ignore` for a host.

+The web app binds to `127.0.0.1` by default, so traffic never leaves your laptop.
+If you expose it beyond localhost, terminate TLS in front (nginx/Caddy/etc.) and add authentication—SSH stays encrypted end-to-end, but HTTP should still be protected.

 ## Development